FestyWalrus/Chip-d/README.md

-# Chip'd
+# Chip'd 0.9
 #### By Riley Knybel!
 Following tutorial at http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/ to make a Chip8 emulator in python with pygame.
-First Alpha!
+First Beta!
 All intended features are implemented, some bugs

 ### Requirements:
 - Numpy